Madanaa/newtongame/README.md

 Functionalities:

-This is simple game simller to dino game and funcationalities.
+This is a simple game similar to a dino game and functionalities.

 ![image](https://user-images.githubusercontent.com/58905767/135399060-8b200b81-59e8-4c6b-ae16-09ab422864c3.png)